0

 In pharmacies, clinics, hospitals, and residential healthcare settings, a significant amount of staff time is consumed by simple handover tasks, such as collecting medications, vitamins, PPE, and first-aid items, or dropping off lab samples.
 These interactions are necessary but add no clinical value and create congestion at counters or nurse stations.

-This category of solutions enables controlled self-service access to basic healthcare products, allowing patients, visitors, or staff to retrieve items independently.
 Core medical workflows remain unchanged, but staff interruptions are reduced, and access is extended beyond staffed hours.
 Deployment is fast and low risk.

 This level is especially useful for pharmacies, clinics, hospitals, senior living facilities, and workplaces seeking immediate operational relief or a first step toward healthcare automation.

-Users access smart lockers using QR codes, ID validation, or order references.
 Each pickup or drop-off is logged, with SKU and expiry validation where required.
 No active dispensing or mechanical routing is involved.

 Lower workload for pharmacy and nursing staff